themightyone95/toolkit/packages/sky-toolkit-ui/docs/components/forms.md

 ### Form List

-Our forms should utilise a fieldset, descriptive legend (visually hidden but announced by screen readers) and a form list.
+Our forms should utilise a fieldset, descriptive legend (visually hidden but announced by screen readers) and a form list. `c-form-caption` will be required in a future version of toolkit to ensure only the correct legends are hidden.

 Keeping the form inputs in a list allows us to style items more consistently, utilise state classes more efficiently, and improve readability for users with